um-jglad/ihr/README.md

-The R package ‘ihr’ is designed to provide functions for outputting metrics for heart rate data collected from wearable devices (i.e. Apple watches, Fitbits, etc.). ihr supports data that tracks heart rate measured in beats per minute (BPM) over time.
+The R package ‘ihr’ is designed to provide functions for outputting metrics for heart rate data collected from wearable devices (i.e. Apple watches, Fitbits, etc.). ihr supports data that tracks heart rate (measured in BPM) over time.

 ihr comes with two example datasets, [publicly provided via Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit/versions/1).
-This data was collected from Fitbit devices.
+These data were collected from Fitbit devices.
 Please refer to the examples below for loading and using the data.

 ## Installation